Rachymaosas/PLP-Academy/README.md

 1. Branching: Commits enable branching, which allows you to work on multiple versions of your project simultaneously.
 2. Merging: Commits facilitate merging, which combines changes from different branches into a single, unified version.
 3. Tagging: Commits can be tagged, creating a named reference to a specific commit, making it easy to track releases or milestones.
-In summary, commits are a fundamental concept in Git, enabling you to track changes, manage different versions, and collaborate with others on your project.
+   Commits are a fundamental concept in Git, enabling you to track changes, manage different versions, and collaborate with others on your project.

 6. How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.